 What is your credit score?
 Having a good credit score opens the door to many opportunities, especially in borrowing funds from lenders.
 A credit score is a 3-digit credit number that is generated by credit bureaus like CIBIL, Equifax, Experian and Highmark based on your past credit information.
 The score ranges between 300 and 900.
 Higher your credit score, easier it is to avail credit from lenders.

 Calculation of credit score is based on your past and ongoing credit activities such as payment history, available credit in use, types of credit used, credit history, number of credit inquiries, etc. None of your other accounts are taken into consideration.
-Your credit score does not include summary or activities related to your investments like fixed deposits, mutual funds, trading accounts, savings account, etc.
+Your credit score does not include summary or activities related to your investments like fixed deposit, mutual funds, trading accounts, savings account, etc.

 How much of your available credit are you actually using?
 Termed credit utilization, it is an important component of your credit score after credit history.
 Keep your outstanding debt low, lower your credit usage and Pay the Balance of Credit Card on time.
 Even if you pay off your balance every month, not paying on time will only negatively impact your credit score.

 Your credit score generated by CIBIL may be different from the score generated by other credit bureaus.
 Though credit information may be identical, yet the credit score may be un-identical.
 Why?
 Each credit bureau uses its own scoring model for the calculation of credit scores.
 Furthermore, different lenders may report your updated credit information to credit bureaus on different days.